 How well you prepare will determine your overall travel success while visiting Costa Rica.
 We at Zen Commando are here to assist throughout all stages of your Costa Rica trip.
-Everyone has different degrees of travel experience, some more experience than others, so we understand any questions or concerns you may have pertaining to travel to Costa Rica.
-Additionally, the coronavirus pandemic has contributed to an increase in confusion, stress, and anxiety, so we are here to assist your travel needs.
+Everyone has different degrees of travel experience, some more experience than others, so we understand any questions or concerns you may have about travel to Costa Rica.